-The Marion County Seat is situated in Palmyra and in addition the county government website is unknown
+The County Seat is located in Palmyra and in addition the county government website is unknown

-Cities and towns to be found in Marion County include Hannibal, Monroe City, Palmyra, Philadelphia, Taylor, West Quincy.
+Cities and towns located in the County include Hannibal, Monroe City, Palmyra, Philadelphia, Taylor, West Quincy.

 You can search online for Marion County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.